dongockhanh3103/Chat-App-Using-Firebase/README.md

 # Chat-App-Using-Firebase

-## Sử dụng Firebase Realtime Database.
+## Using Firebase Realtime Database to store user's data.
-## Firebase Storage để store image
+## Firebase Storage in order to store image
-## Firebase Cloud Message để gửi Notification khi có request add friend
+## Firebase Cloud Message to send a Notification between 2 devices.
 ## Firebase Authentication using email